-BOC Examination Candidate Registration Information and Deadlines
+BOC Examination Candidate Registration Information

-To begin the BOC Examination application process, students are encouraged to refer to the candidate handbook available at www.bocatc.org for current up-to-date requirements including eligibility, the application procedure, and the examination process.
+To begin the BOC Examination application process, students are encouraged to refer to the candidate handbook available at https://bocatc.org/candidates/ for current up-to-date requirements including eligibility, the application procedure, and the examination process.
 The application process must be completed online.

 The application process is a key component of the course content in ENS 649.
-For convenience, an outline of the process is provided below.